-Lourena Gboeah is the Refugee Congress Delegate for Delaware, and current Chair for the Board of Directors.
-She was resettled to the U.S. in 1992, when she was only four years old, after her family fled war in Liberia and the continuous harassment from government soldiers and rebels.
+Lourena Gboeah is Chair of the Refugee Congress Board of Director and an Honorary Delegate.
+She came to the U.S. as a resettled refugee in 1992, when she was only four years old.
+Her family fled war in Liberia and the continuous harassment from government soldiers and rebels.

-In her free time, she creates and curates content to inspire millennial moms, wives and professionals through her platform: The Married African Millennial Professional (www.themamp.com)
+Lourena has her B.S. in management from Rutgers University and her master’s of social work from Template University in Philadelphia.
+In her free time, she creates and curates content to inspire millennial moms, wives and professionals through her platform: Lourena Flomo.